Download this example

 PyAEDT INFO: Aedt Objects correctly read

-Set units to mm
+Set units to mm.

 [17]: